Exzou0/DesignAlgorithms/README.md

 ### Recursion Depth vs. n
 ![Depth](results/depth_vs_n.png)

-The plots confirm the theoretical shapes: quicksort and closest-pair scale as *n log n*, deterministic select is nearly linear.
+The plots confirm the theoretical shapes: mergesort, quicksort and closest-pair scale as *n log n*, deterministic select is nearly linear.
 Depth stays logarithmic except for rare unbalanced quicksort pivots.
 Constant factors (e.g. copying arrays for ClosestPair, median sorting for Select) shift the curves but do not change asymptotic behaviour.